Work and learn with local middle school students by conducting hands-on STEM projects.

 What are the benefits of becoming an Engineering Ambassador?

 Experiential learning is an effective way for Syracuse University students to practice professional skills and reinforce academic knowledge.
 It’s also an opportunity to meet other engineering students and collaborate in intradisciplinary teams.
-Every year a selection of “super” volunteers are selected for the Distinguished Engineering Ambassador Performance Award.
+Every year “super” volunteers are selected for the Distinguished Engineering Ambassador Performance Award.
 This prestigious recognition is personally endorsed by the CEO of SRC, Syracuse University Associate Vice President of Engagement and Director of the Shaw Center, and the E&CS Dean.

 Engineering Ambassadors are invited to visit SRC headquarters in Syracuse, NY each year.
 This provides Syracuse University engineering students the opportunity to tour SRC’s work environment, network with professional engineers, and learn about the skills needed to apply for internships and entry-level positions.